Ayaf-Bless/Ayaf-Bless/README.md

 - 👋 Hi, I’m @Ayaf-Bless
 - 👀 I’m a back-end dev
-- 🌱 I’m currently learning django
+- 🌱 I’m currently learning django with rest and graphQL
 - 📫 How to reach me: blessambel1@gmail.com

 <!---
 Ayaf-Bless/Ayaf-Bless is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.